 When using modifier 50 to indicate a procedure was performed bilaterally, do not bill the modifiers LT and RT on the same service line.
 Use modifiers LT or RT to identify which one of the paired organs was operated on.
 Billing procedures as two lines of service using the LT and RT modifiers is not the same as identifying the procedure with modifier 50.
 Modifier 50 is the coding practice of choice when reporting bilateral procedures to BCBSTX.

 How it pays: The BCBSTX/HMO Blue Texas multiple surgery pricing guidelines apply.
 For multiple surgeries, the primary surgical procedure is adjudicated at 100% of the allowable amount, and each subsequent surgical procedure performed (regardless of anatomic area) is adjudicated at 50% of the allowable amount.
-Thus bilateral surgical procedures are priced at 150% of the allowable amount.

 Definition: Modifier 50 is used to report procedures performed on both sides of the body (mirror image) during the same operative session.
 It is only applicable to services and/or procedures performed on identical anatomical sites, aspects, or organs.